ellak-monades-aristeias/thermostatPI/doc/README.md

     sudo a2enmod auth_mysql
     sudo service apache2 restart

-# ThermostatPi configuration
+# Files configuration

 Copy the file `src/opt/thermostatPi/thermostatPi.py` to the file: `/opt/thermostatPi/thermostatPi.py`:

     mkdir -p /opt/thermostatPi/
     cp src/opt/thermostatPi/thermostatPi.py /opt/thermostatPi/thermostatPi.py

-In order to start the script on boot time, add the following linei to `/etc/rc.local<:
+In order to start the script on boot time, add the following linei to `/etc/rc.local:

     python /opt/thermostatPi/thermostatPi.py 2>&1 > /var/log/traficLightServer.log &

-TODO: web interface instructions.
+Copy the files that are responsible for the web interface:

+    cp src/var/www/* /var/www/

 # Setup an adhoc wifi access point

 Follow the instructions [CreateAccessPoint.md](CreateAccessPoint.md)

+# Configuration through web interface.

+Assuming that you have connect to the wifi of the raspberry, then the ip of the raspberry will be `10.0.0.254`.

+Open a browser and go to the addres: `10.0.0.254/thermostatConfiguration.php`.
+The default username is `user` and the password is `pass`.